squid-cache/squid-cache.github.io/docs/Features/StoreID/CollisionRisks.md

 ---
-categories: ReviewMe
+categories: KnowledgeBase
-published: false
 ---
+# The risks that come with using StoreID

 - *by Eliezer Croitoru*

-# The risks that come with the Job

 I would like to describe some of the risks that comes with maintaining a cache.